Headlines...

 What is the ‘Right to Erasure’ and how do Organisations execute a request?

-The “right to be forgotten,” enshrined under Article 17 of the General Data Protection Regulation (GDPR), allows individuals to request the deletion of their personal data when it is no longer necessary, or if it has been unlawfully processed.
+individuals to request the deletion of their personal data when it is no longer necessary, or if it has been unlawfully processed.
 This right empowers individuals to take control over their online privacy, particularly in a digital landscape where personal information is often stored and shared without clear consent.

 Key scenarios for exercising the right to be forgotten include when the data is no longer needed for the original purpose, consent has been withdrawn, or the individual objects to the processing of their data for direct marketing.
 However, the right is not absolute and must be balanced against other factors, such as freedom of expression, public interest, or legal obligations.
 For instance, a news outlet may not be required to erase articles that contain personal data if it serves the public’s right to information.